Types of Apartments & Multifamily Buildings – Complete GuideJune 6, 2019

 Different Types of Multifamily Buildings

-Multifamily buildings contain 5+ apartments or are rows of attached houses.
+Multifamily buildings contain 5+ apartments, or they are rows of attached houses.

 Rental units lease out according to the type building ownership: